Linear video editing

 Linear video editing is a video editing post-production process of selecting, arranging, and modifying images and sound in a predetermined, ordered sequence.
-Regardless of whether it was captured by a video camera, tapeless camcorder, or recorded in a television studio on a video tape recorder (VTR) the content must be accessed sequentially.
+Regardless of whether it was captured by a video camera, tapeless camcorder, or recorded in a television studio on a video tape recorder (VTR), the content must be accessed sequentially.

-For the most part, video editing software has replaced linear editing.
-In the past, film editing was done in a linear fashion, where film reels were literally cut into long strips divided by takes and scenes and then glued or taped back together to create a logical sequence of film.
-Linear video editing is more time-consuming, and highly specialized, and tedious work.
+Video editing software has mostly replaced linear editing.
+Previously, film editing was done in a linear fashion, where film reels were literally cut into long strips divided by takes and scenes and then glued or taped back together to create a logical sequence of film.
+Linear video editing is more time-consuming, highly specialized, and tedious work.
 Still, it is relevant today because of these reasons: